When most people think of calling it quits on a career, they immediately think of a move to Florida.

 What did we find after pouring through all the data?
 Let’s just say we hope folks in Littleton don’t mind us spreading the word.

-To create our list of the best places in Colorado to retire, we first used Census data to find all places in the Centennial State with a population of at least 5,000 that aren’t townships.
+To create our list of the best places in Colorado to retire, we first used Census data to find all places in the Centennial State — 450 cities and towns.

 - Low cost of living as measured by rent